Section 504 Plans in Utah

 Section 504 applies to any student with a physical or mental impairment substantially limiting one or more major life activities — a broader standard than Utah's IDEA eligibility criteria (29 U.S.C. § 794; 34 CFR 104.3).

-Utah LEAs must designate a Section 504 coordinator and maintain a grievance procedure for disability-based complaints under 34 CFR 104.7.
+Utah LEAs must designate a Section 504 coordinator and maintain a grievance procedure for disability-based complaints; USBE maintains a directory of all Utah 504 coordinators (34 CFR 104.7; USBE Section 504 guidance).

-504 plans have no federally mandated annual review or triennial reevaluation schedule, though periodic review is best practice.
+504 plans have no federally mandated annual review or triennial reevaluation schedule, though periodic review (at least annually) is USBE-recommended best practice.

 Students who are ineligible for IDEA or who exit IDEA but continue to have a disability should be considered for Section 504 protection.